 Yes!
-Our forty-seven year record of proven success indicates they can indeed.
-The Federal Trade Commission (FTC) in a study of advertising claims of SAT preparation services concluded that claims were justified, and that “students could make significant gains on the SAT as a result of participating in a coaching program… Students have a right to know this.”
+Our nearly fifty-year record of proven success shows that scores can indeed be improved.
+In a study of advertising claims by SAT preparation services, the Federal Trade Commission (FTC) concluded that claims were justified, and that “students could make significant gains on the SAT as a result of participating in a coaching program… Students have a right to know this.”
 The FTC report was widely publicized in the media and appeared on the front page of the Philadelphia Inquirer.
-Success results from a number of contributing factors: new insights and knowledge; complete familiarity with the examination, testing procedures and formats; increased confidence; and extensive supervised practice with conscious control of carelessness.
+The gains resulted from a number of contributing factors: new insights and knowledge; complete familiarity with the examination, testing procedures and formats; increased confidence; and extensive supervised practice with conscious control of carelessness.
 The process is similar to preparing for an Olympic Event!
-ETS (Educational Testing Services) which prepares and administers the examination now also admits that scores can be improved with preparation.
-Their PSAT is didactically designed to familiarize students with new directions and specific kinds of questions asked.
+ETS (Educational Testing Services), which prepares and administers the examination, now also admits that scores can be improved with preparation.
+The PSAT is designed to familiarize students with new directions and specific kinds of questions asked.
 Learn more about the different tests by selecting one of the links above.